juliatufts/juliatufts.github.io/_posts/2014-08-30-challenge-thyself.md

 <canvas data-processing-sources="/Scripts/Bubbles.pde"></canvas>

-Here are some bubbles that move using vecotrs.
+Here are some bubbles that move using vectors.
 Clicking and holding on the sketch activates <i>slowmotion mode</i>.